Zivotofsky v. Clinton: Zivotofsky's suit

 Menachem Binyamin Zivotofsky was born in Jerusalem on October 17, 2002, after the enactment of the Congress-passed Jerusalem policy.
 After their request to the State Department for his passport place-of-birth to say "Israel" was denied, his parents filed suit.
 The United States District Court for the District of Columbia dismissed the case on the grounds that the case brought a nonjusticiable political question.
 On appeal, the United States Court of Appeals for the District of Columbia Circuit reversed, holding that the question in the lawsuit had changed to the validity of the Congressional policy, Section 214 of the 2002 Act.

 On remand, the District Court again found the case barred as being a political question; the Court said that Zivotofsky's claim would "necessarily require the Court to decide the political status of Jerusalem."
 On this question, the D.C.
 Circuit Court affirmed, holding that taking any position "on the status of Jerusalem" was not appropriate for judicial review.

 Zivotofsky's parents petitioned the Supreme Court for a writ of certiorari to hear the case.
-The case was subsequently granted.
+The writ was subsequently granted.